odea-project/qAlgorithms/report/report.md

 can also be used as an assessor for common error cases during binning.

-In comparison to other algorithms, which often require excessive amounts of computation time, qBinning is substantially faster.
+In comparison to other algorithms, which often require excessive amounts of computation time[@todo citation], qBinning is substantially faster.
 This enables its use in high-throughput analysis pipelines.

-parameter-free, quality score for feature priorisation, ideally faster (time) (@gerrit: not yet completed)
+parameter-free, quality score for feature priorisation (@gerrit: not yet completed)

 ## Implementation